2zovd/github-finder/README.md

-GitHub Api for browsing users
+Application for searching GitHub users